sourcegraph/sourcegraph-public-snapshot/docs/deploy/docker.md

 +++
-title = "Installing on Docker" navtitle = "on Docker"
+title = "Deploying with Docker" navtitle = "with Docker"
 +++

 The `Dockerfile` in the Sourcegraph repository can be used to build a